LandRegistry/land-registry-elements/README.md

 ## Roadmap:

 ### Doing
-- Fix build when dependent components not specified
+- Build download button should build to a different folder!

 ### MVP
-- Build download button should build to a different folder!
 - Minify JS output
   - browserify-incremental necessitates the use of full paths in the built output - really we need to suppress this for all but the local build
 - Concat and minify stylesheet output